Benny Kotsoane: Career in public administration

 Kotsoane left the provincial legislature in May 2006 when President Thabo Mbeki appointed him as Director-General at the national Department of Housing, then under the political leadership of Minister Lindiwe Sisulu.
 Later that year, the Mail & Guardian described his performance as middling, saying that he "seems to have quietly taken his time coming to terms with the enormous challenges facing his department".
 During his years in the position, Kotsoane received significant public attention because of the department's role in the highly controversial, and allegedly mismanaged, N2 Gateway project.

 Following the 2009 general election, Tokyo Sexwale succeeded Sisulu in the newly renamed Ministry of Human Settlements.
 Although Kotsoane's contract was not due to expire until 2011, the Sunday Independent reported that he had a poor working relationship with Sexwale and faced dismissal.
 In early November 2009, Kotsoane announced that he had agreed to leave the department; he said that he would likely be transferred to the Department of Public Works.

 Later, in May 2012, Minister Sexwale appointed Kotsoane to a three-year term on the board of the National Home Builders Registration Council.
 The Sunday World reported in 2021 that Kotsoane was expected to return to work for another former boss because Sisulu reportedly intended to hire him to advise her in her new role as Minister of Human Settlements, Water and Sanitation.

-Personal life
+Personal life and death

-As of 2003, Kotsoane was married and had three children.
+Kotsoane was married and had three children.
+He died on 30 March 2025, at the age of 58.